Project-100-Official/PublicOnboardingGuide/README.md

 ### First thing's first...

 ## Writing Clean, Consistent, and Typed Code
 Before diving into setting up your development environment, it's crucial to establish a standard for how we write code.
-All team members must follow the [Roblox Lua Style Guide](https://roblox.github.io/lua-style-guide/) and use type annotations from the start.
+All team members **must** follow the [Roblox Lua Style Guide](https://roblox.github.io/lua-style-guide/) as closely as possibe, **especially the section on [File Structure](https://roblox.github.io/lua-style-guide/#file-structure)** and use type annotations from the start.
 These are not optional best practices—they are required for maintaining clean, readable, and efficient code across our team.

+Take it from someone who comes from having worked with actual game development teams.
+These are industry standards for a reason and Roblox game development, while currently feeling like it sits over in a shadowing corner by itself, is still game development, and utilizing these proven standards in development will allow the team and the project to thrive.

 ### Why This Matters
 1. **Consistency Across Developers** – Everyone writing code the same way makes it easier to read, debug, and collaborate.
 When code is predictable, it reduces the time spent deciphering different formatting styles.